lastingParadox/ff-site/archive-to-markdown/md/ff2/17-take-two.md

 **Jelsafan0** _(04-Sep-18 02:36 PM)_

-> Don’t eat Qrow, Sanya.
+> Don’t eat Qrow, Sanya!

 **Zander** _(04-Sep-18 02:36 PM)_

-> (Emmett picks some grass from the ground and starts to gnaw on it.)
+_Emmett picks some grass from the ground and starts to gnaw on it._

 **Bagelwrecker** _(04-Sep-18 02:36 PM)_

+_Seth finally stops rolling and looks about._

-> WHERE IS THE FEMALE VERSION OF ME?
+> WHERE IS THE FEMALE VERSION OF ME?!

 **Brakia** _(04-Sep-18 02:36 PM)_

+_Sanya scoffs._

-> `You named him?`
+> You named him?

 **Enchantingtable2013** _(04-Sep-18 02:36 PM)_

-> I'm gonna be honest, I think he has Alzheimers guys.
+> I'm gonna be honest, I think he has dementia guys.

 **Jelsafan0** _(04-Sep-18 02:36 PM)_

-> of course I named him.
+> Of course I named him.

+_Iris pets Qrow softly._

 **PlasmaPerson** _(04-Sep-18 02:36 PM)_

-> t!8ball does Emmett do the fortnite dance
+t!8ball Does Emmett do the fortnite dance?

 **Tatsumaki** _(04-Sep-18 02:36 PM)_

-> 🎱 | My reply is no,
+🎱 | My reply is no, PlasmaPerson.
-> PlasmaPerson
-> .

 **ProfessorTree** _(04-Sep-18 02:36 PM)_

-> `He seems to have the mindset of a baby Squoatling.`
+> He seems to have the mindset of a baby squoatling.

 **Enchantingtable2013** _(04-Sep-18 02:36 PM)_